-The Urban Data Challenge ran from February 6th through March 31, 2013 with events in San Francisco, Geneva and Zurich.
+The Urban Data Challenge Timeline runs February 6th through March 31, 2013 with events in San Francisco, Geneva and Zurich: Get Updates→

 The decisions of the Jury shall be final and conclusive in all circumstances and no correspondence will be entered into.

 2 x Round trip tickets for two people to one of the participating cities: Zurich, San Francisco or Geneva

 Impress the jury with creativity, usability, action, fusion of multiple data sets, aesthetics or all of the above.

 As finalist you receive up to $5,000 to develop your data visualization into a Java OSGi App with support from the Fusepool team.
 You remain the owner of your App but grant the Fusepool team the right to showcase and use your App.

 - Usability: How useful/informative is the visualization?

 - Development: How easily can the visualization be developed into an App?

 - Impact: How easily can the visualization be implemented in other areas?